pajkosmi/FLASH_workshop/workshop.md

   * Only uniform timestepping (no time subcycling)
   * Limited compatibility with GPUs (Jared is currently working on this)
   * AMR is restricted to octree
+    * No 3D spherical geometry
+    * No logarithmically sized cells in spherical geometry

 ### FLASH Architecture